Error estimates for approximations of nonhomogeneous nonlinear uniformly elliptic equations: Preliminaries and outline

-The following fact is a key step in the proof of the well-known Alexander-Bakelman-Pucci (ABP) estimate, and it will play a central role in our arguments.
-It is Lemma 3.5 of \cite{Cabre Caffarelli book}, modified slightly for our setting. \begin{prop} Assume $u\in C(B_r)$ is such that $u\leq 0$ on $\bdry B_r$.
+\end{defn} The following fact is a key step in the proof of the well-known Alexander-Bakelman-Pucci (ABP) estimate, and it will play a central role in our arguments.
+It is Lemma 3.5 of the book of Caffarelli and Cabre \cite{Cabre Caffarelli book}, modified slightly for our setting. \begin{prop} Assume $u\in C(B_r)$ is such that $u\leq 0$ on $\bdry B_r$.
 Assume that there exists a constant $K$ such that $D^2 u(x)\geq K$ in the sense of distributions for all $x\in B_r$.
 There exists a universal constant $C$ such that

 where $\Gamma_u$ is the concave envelope of $u^+$ in $B_{2r}$.
 Moreover, $\Gamma_u$ is twice differentiable almost everywhere. \end{prop}

 Next we provide the statements of several known regularity results, for which we introduce the adimensional $C^{1,\alpha}$ norm, denoted by $\conealpha{\cdot}{\bar{B}_r}^*$: